 Looking for a few slightly spooky things to do to put you in the Halloween spirit?
-Here are 8 Clarksville traditions that will make your holiday, maybe even you entire fall, extra special.
+Here are eight Clarksville traditions that will make your holiday, maybe even your entire fall, extra special.

 Not until his later years did area farmer E. T. “Tanner” Wickham begin to create concrete statues.
 His subjects were varied but leaned heavily towards historical figures and religious imagery.

 Wickham, who had no formal arts education or training, created approximately 40 sculptures during his lifetime.
 He died in 1970 and the statues that remain are displayed near where Wickham resided in the Palmyra community of Montgomery County.

 While I long knew of the Wickham statues, I did not visit them until I was in my 30s.
 This is a good thing because I doubt I would have truly understood and appreciated them at an earlier age.
 While Wickham’s folk art – or outsider art – gained critical acclaim after his death, I admire his work mostly because it serves as a testament to following one’s dreams, no matter one’s age or training.
 While I suspect Wickham was subject to some ridicule for his art during his lifetime, it did not stop him from the continued pursuit of his passion.